This post may contain affiliate links. Please see my disclosure policy for details.

-Built in 1887 and standing by a lakeside, it’s Scandinavian hut that’s as pretty as a postcard!
+Built-in 1887 and standing by a lakeside, it’s a Scandinavian hut that’s as pretty as a postcard!

 It’s proudly been serving filter coffee to the public for decades along with their fresh from the oven cinnamon buns which they are famous for.

 Here you can get cosy inside their hut with coffee, or if it’s warm sit in the sun by the lakeside.
 As well as coffee and cakes, they sell sausages to roast on the open fire with friends.

 It is a pretty photo location, but always remember to support local businesses and buy something from their stall!

 I would come for opening time on weekends or during the week to avoid the crowds, Café Regatta’s amazing coffee is no secret in this city.

 Read more about Café Regatta in my post here.
 It’s open 7 days a week from 8am – 10pm.